nginxinc/nginx-amplify-doc/amplify-guide.md

 In order to see events generated by a particular agent, click on a system on the left, and browse through local events in the middle column.
 You may think of it as of a mini-log from the agents.

-In the rightmost corner you'll see SaaS-wide events such as general notifications about Amplify updates or outages.
+In the rightmost corner you'll see the Amplify-wide events such as general notifications about Amplify updates or outages.

 ### Alerts